How can we help you today?

 Key takeaways:

-• When domains expire, all services associated with that domain will cease to function.
+• When a domain expires, all services associated with that domain will cease to function.

-• Domain names enter a grace period (typically 1–45 days after expiration date) and a redemption period (30–45 days after grace period) after they expire.
+• Domain names enter a grace period (typically 1–45 days after the expiration date) and a redemption period (usually 30–45 days after the grace period) upon expiration.

 • Domain names expire to ensure fairness and accessibility for everyone.

-A common issue that most startup businesses face is finding out that their website is inaccessible or their domain name no longer works, and they’re caught off guard.
+A common issue for many startups is finding out that their website is inaccessible or that their domain name no longer works, leaving them caught off guard.
 But why does this happen?

 In this article, we’ll go through everything you need to know about domain name expirations, why domains expire, what happens when a domain expires, and how to prevent your domain from expiring.